vibrantBrands/vibrantbrands/README.md

 `gulp`

-The gulp command should run the SASS process and set up a watch for any changes to the .SCSS file
+The gulp command should run the SASS process and set up a watch for any changes to the .SCSS files